-Evrard, a wingmaster in the Prince’s army, races against deadly mistbenders to discover the location of a girl with golden hair who’s trapped in a tower.
+Evrard, a wingmaster in the Prince’s army, races against deadly mistbenders to discover the tower of a girl with golden hair before his own song flickers out.

 As the Wingmaster of the Aslarian army, Evrard’s abilities allow him to see things others don’t.
 They allow him to fight invisible songs that affect soldiers and tides of battle.